FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Solidity call parameters:**

-- Contract path: the path of the contract file, which supports relative path, absolute path, and default path.。When the user enters a file name, the file is obtained from the default directory, which is: `contracts/solidity`。
+- Contract path: the path of the contract file, supports relative path, absolute path and default path。When the user enters a file name, the file is obtained from the default directory, which is: `contracts/solidity`。
-- Contract Address: Address obtained from the deployment contract。
+- Contract address: Address obtained from the deployment contract。
-- Contract Interface Name: The name of the contract interface to call。
+- Contract interface name: the name of the contract interface called。
 - Parameters: Determined by contract interface parameters。**Parameters are separated by spaces；Array parameters need to be bracketed, such as [1,2,3], the array is a string or byte type, double quotation marks, such as ["alice," "bob"], note that the array parameters do not have spaces；Boolean type is true or false。**

 ```shell